-The acting Chairman of the Scientific Council at the Commission's request explained that the two management options given in the report ( $F{0.1} = 20,000 \text{ t} - F{max} = 36,000 \text{ t}$ ) were indicative and upwards biased as the information on the stock was scarce.
+The acting Chairman of the Scientific Council at the Commission's request explained that the two management options given in the report ( $F{0.1} = 20~000~tons - F{max} = 36~000~tons$ ) were indicative and upwards biased as the information on the stock was scarce.

-The Representative of Canada proposed a TAC of 20,000 t, the Representatives of Russia and Cuba - 28,000 t.
-The Representative of the European Community proposed a TAC of 31,000 t and then modified his proposal to 30,000 t.
+The representative of Canada proposed a TAC of 20 000 tons, the representatives of Russia and Cuba - 28 000 tons.
+The representative of the EEC proposed a TAC of 31 000 tons and then modified his proposal to 30 000 tons.
 The proposals of Canada and Russia were withdrawn following discussions.